jnccd/graph-draw-project/README.md

 #### Pane 2

 The second pane contains 3 groups of UI elements that are seperated by empty spaces.
 To the very left we got arrow buttons that allow us to step though the animation states frame by frame in each direction.
-They act like a ring buffer so trying to move backwards on the initial frame will result in landing in the last frame.
+They act like a ring buffer so trying to move backwards on the initial frame will move you to the last state.
 In the middle there are a play/pause button and a slider that is misused as a progress bar for the animation.
-It works very similar to YouTube video bar.
+It works very similar to a YouTube video bar.
 To the right there is the load button that we already used to load this graph.

 #### Pane 3